mason finance staff and clients at client appreciation night

 What happens to my mortgage when I move house?

-Generally you have two options for switching your current loan.
-You can either refinance with the same lender (or a new lender) or pay out the existing loan and take out a new one with your new property.
+Generally, you have two options for switching your current loan.
+You can either refinance with the same lender (or a new lender) or pay off the existing loan and take out a new one with your new property.
+In some cases, your existing loan may also be portable, allowing you to transfer it to your new home.
 We can help you determine what you can afford and which option may be right for you.

 How does a bridging loan work?

-What is the difference between a fixed rate vs a variable rate?
+What is the difference between a fixed rate and a variable rate?

-Typically, variable rate home loans offer flexibility whilst fixed rate loans offer predictability.
-Get in touch with me today and I can help explain how each could benefit you.
+Typically, variable rate home loans offer flexibility with features like offset accounts and unlimited extra repayments, whilst fixed rate loans offer predictability with locked-in interest rates and consistent repayments for a set term.
+Many borrowers choose a split loan to get the best of both.
+Get in touch with us today, and we can help explain how each could benefit you.

 Read more FAQs Get in touch today